-Dropbox Alternatives for Business – pCloud
+Dropbox Alternatives – pCloud

 pCloud offers no editing capabilities, something it tries to mask by claiming it’s better for users to edit documents offline anyhow.
 Though there’s some truth to this, the fact is editing features are crucial for organizations moving files onto a cloud system.
 There are also scalability issues and many companies need to upgrade after only months of implementation.

-Dropbox Alternatives for Business – Canto DAM
+Dropbox Alternatives – Canto DAM

 Organizations are quickly realizing that digital asset management software is a necessity for modern companies.
-Canto DAM has a lot of features that make it a great choice for a business alternative to Dropbox.
+Canto DAM has a lot of features that make it a great choice for an alternative to Dropbox.
 DAM is extremely secure and gives administrators superior user-access control, keeping unwanted members restricted from specified assets.
 This helps complete projects with ease as managers can focus attention to necessary tasks.

-Dropbox Alternatives for Business – Microsoft OneDrive
+Dropbox Alternatives – Microsoft OneDrive